kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

   - `nodepool`: Identifies the NodePool exiting the disruption window.
   - `method`: Specifies the disruption method related to the disruption window.
   - `reason`: Provides additional detail on the reason for exiting the disruption window (if applicable).
-  - `timestamp`: Timestamp of when the disruption window was exited.

 - **Event**: `BudgetExceeded`
 - **Description**: Fired when the disruption actions exceed the specified budget for a NodePool.